UK Jobs 2023

 Minimum Wage

-In the United Kingdom, the minimum pay for hospitality workers varies depending on their age and if they are an apprentice.
-The following are the minimum pay rates for hospitality workers in the United Kingdom as of April 2023:
+In the United Kingdom, the minimum pay for hospitality workers varies depending on their age and if they are apprentices.
+The following are the minimum pay rates for hospitality workers in the United Kingdom:

-How to Apply for Hospitality Jobs In UK for Foreigners
+How to Apply for Hospitality Jobs in UK for Foreigners Visa-Sponsored

 Click on the following link to see a list of available Hospitality Jobs posted by UK firms.
 Then, choose the position for which you wish to apply.
 Finally, send your CV to potential employers.